jpawelczak/vpa-demo/README.md

 Due to VPA nature and how it works, it is recommended to follow those steps:
 1. Apply VPA for a workload in "Off" mode - it gathers resource usage data.
 2. Once you have usage data for few days, change the mode to `InPlaceOrRecreate` and apply `ContainerResourcePolicy` to keep the resources under control.
-3. Let VPA actuate the resources of the stateless workloads in-place, so that you can focus on other aspects while improving costs and reliability of the workload.
+3. Let VPA actuate the resources in-place, so that you can focus on other aspects while improving costs and reliability of the workload is managed automatically by the VPA IPPR.